Vanilla Options Explained

 The Basics of Vanilla Options Trading

-Steps in Vanilla Trading
+Steps in Vanilla Option Trading

-Scenario: The current price for EURUSD pair is 1.1000.
-The trader speculates it will rise within the week
+Scenario: The current price for the AUDUSD pair is 0.8000.
+The trader speculates it will rise within the week.

-Spot trade: In the first case scenario he will open a spot position for 10,000 units, on any platform at the given spreads.
-If the EURUSD price moves higher, he instantly makes a profit.
+Spot Trade: In the first case scenario, the trader will open a spot position for 10,000 units, on the platform at the given spreads.
+If the AUDUSD pair price moves higher, the trader instantly earns a profit.

-In both options trading examples, the premium is set by the market, as shown in the Ava Options trading platform at the time of trade.
-The gains and losses, based on the strike price, will be determined by the rate of the underlying instrument at expiration.
+In both scenarios, the premium is set by the market, and the AvaOptions trading platform will display the amount at the time of the trade.
+Profits and losses based on the strike price will be determined by the price of the underlying asset at expiration.